bliff182/Responsive-Portfolio/README.md

 ### Overview

 This is a recreation of my portfolio site from my Basic-Repository.
-Using custom CSS styling, its design is fully responsive.
+Its design is fully responsive due to the utilization of media queries

 ### Tools Used

 - HTML
 - CSS
+- Media queries